Bolivia’s Evo Morales likely forced to presidential runoff

-LA PAZ, Bolivia (AP) — President Evo Morales came out ahead in the first round of Bolivia’s presidential election, but he appears to have failed to get enough votes to avoid the first runoff in his nearly 14 years in power.
+LA PAZ, Bolivia (AP) — President Evo Morales came out ahead in the first round of Bolivia’s presidential election, but appeared to have failed to get enough votes to avoid the first runoff in his nearly 14 years in power.

-The preliminary results released late Sunday dealt a harsh blow to South America’s longest serving leader in what has become the tightest political race of his life.
-But Morales, who is seeking a fourth term, still declared victory and told supporters at the presidential palace that “the people again imposed their will.”
+Still, a long pause in release of updated official results led his chief opponent, former President Carlos Mesa to say Monday that there could be “manipulation of the vote to impede a second round” of voting that could imperil Morales’ hold on power.

-The Andean country’s top electoral authority said that with 83% of the vote counted from Sunday’s election, Morales was in first with 45.3%, followed by former President Carlos Mesa with 38.2% for second place in the field of nine candidates.
+The Andean country’s top electoral authority announced late Sunday that with 83% of the vote counted, Morales had 45.3% of the vote, followed by Mesa with 38.2% for second place in the field of nine candidates.

+That would leave Morales about three percentage points short of the 10 point advantage needed to avoid a runoff against Mesa in which opposition parties might unite against him.

+But then the release of further results halted for more than 15 hours.

+“That remaining 17% not yet computed could be fundamental to know if we go to a second round,” said political scientist Eduardo Silva.

+Morales, who is seeking a fourth term, declared victory Sunday night and told supporters at the presidential palace that “the people again imposed their will.”

-A special electoral mission from the Organization of American States said it was closely monitoring the election and requested information from the Supreme Electoral Tribunal after the transmission of preliminary results was halted.
+A special electoral mission from the Organization of American States said it was closely monitoring the election and urged the Supreme Electoral Tribunal to renew the release of results — though the official count is not due for seven days.

-If the results hold, Morales and Mesa will face off in a December ballot in which Morales could be vulnerable to a united opposition.

-“We’re in a runoff,” Mesa told supporters shortly after the first results were announced.
-He said his coalition had scored “an unquestionable triumph,” and called on others parties to join him for a “definitive triumph” in the second round.

 Morales, 59, a native Aymara from Bolivia’s highlands, came to prominence leading social protests and rose to power as the country’ first indigenous president in 2006.
-Since then, he coasted to two re-election victories and presided over more than a decade of business-boosting economic growth in South America’s poorest country.
+Since then, he has coasted to two re-election victories and presided over more than a decade of business-boosting economic growth in South America’s poorest country.

 Following a boom in commodities prices, Morales paved roads, sent Bolivia’s first satellite to space and curbed inflation.
 Stadiums, markets, schools, state enterprises and even a village bear his name.

 Being forced into a runoff “is a sharp blow to Morales, whose political success has been impressive and who seemed confident of a first-round win,” said Michael Shifter, head of the Inter-American Dialogue, a Washington-based think tank.
 “Morales’ failure to achieve a first-round victory reflects growing concern about a slowing economy, corruption scandals and his determination to pursue a fourth term in defiance of a national referendum and the Bolivian constitution.
 Many Bolivians are simply weary.
 If re-elected, Evo will be in office nearly two decades.”